Sam Smelt

-Sam Smelt (born 23 August 1996) is a British racing driver, who competes in the British Touring Car Championship with Toyota Gazoo Racing.
-This is his second spell in the championship having last competed in 2018 with AmD Tuning.
+Sam Smelt (born 23 August 1996) is a British racing driver who last competed in the British Touring Car Championship with Toyota Gazoo Racing.
+This was his second spell in the championship, having last competed in 2018 with AmD Tuning.
 He previously raced in the VW Racing Cup and F4 British Championship both in 2017 and in karting before that season.
 He competed in British GT in 2019.

 British GT Championship

 Smelt drove with ex-BTCC driver Árón Taylor-Smith in a Ford Mustang GT4.
-They finished 22nd in the championship with only 4 points, scored at Snetterton.
+They finished 22nd in the championship with only four points, scored at Snetterton.